 Engaging with the relevant IUCN bodies to develop synergies for integrating social learning and cultural processes into management activities.

-Directed to the Scientific Council

-14.CC (13.105) The Scientific Council shall:

-Invite newly appointed Councillors that have relevant expertise to engage in the Expert Working Group on Animal Culture and Social Complexity;

-Consider the outputs of the Expert Working Group on Animal Culture and Social Complexity and make recommendations to COP145, based on its findings.

 Directed to the Secretariat

 14.DD (13.104) The Secretariat shall:

-Request Parties to submit, about 18 months before COP145, information on any assessments of anthropogenic threats to socially complex mammalian species on the basis of evidence of interactions of those threats with social structure and culture, as well as any publications of pertinent data for advancing the conservation management of these populations and discrete social groups actions taken in line with Decisions 14.AA a) to c) for transmission to the Expert Working Group on Animal Culture and Social Complexity;
+Request Parties to submit, about 18 months before COP145, information on any assessments of anthropogenic threats to socially complex mammalian species on the basis of evidence of interactions of those threats with social structure and culture, as well as any publications of pertinent data for advancing the conservation management of these populations and discrete social groups actions taken in line with Decisions 14.AA a) to c) for transmission to the Scientific Council and its Expert Working Group on Animal Culture and Social Complexity;

 Subject to the availability of external resources, convene an in-person workshop to assist the Expert Working Group on Animal Culture and Social Complexity with providing best practice advice on the implementation of management strategies for species that learn socially, categorizing and designating cultural units and identifying any further culture-based Concerted Actions identifying priority species and populations on the CMS Appendices and specifically to provide advice to Parties on rapid assessment techniques and how to augment existing conservation efforts using insights on aspects of sociality;

-Subject to the availability of external resources, support the Expert Working Group with the development of a publication outlining the relevance of animal culture and social learning for publication on the CMS website and support the development of the reviews and guidance foreseen in Decision 14.BB.
+Subject to the availability of external resources, support the Scientific Council and its Expert Working Group with the development of a publication outlining the relevance of animal culture and social learning for publication on the CMS website and support the development of the reviews and guidance foreseen in Decision 14.CC.